fringe-finance/ERC20-Compliance-Checker/output/report.md

 - ercx | A `msg.sender` CANNOT call `transfer` of her total balance amount to a tokenReceiver or the balances were not modified as expected. | testPositiveTotalTransferToOther

 ##### balance variability Issues
+- ercx | There is an issue when dealing the intended amount of tokens to dummy users for interacting with the contract.
+This could be due to issues with  (a) calling of the `transfer` function by the top token holder, or  (b) the presence of fees from the `transfer` function. | testDealIntendedTokensToDummyUsers
 - ercx | The `transferFrom` function HAS the potential to take fees. | testFeeTakingTransferFromPotential
 - ercx | The `transfer` function TAKES fees at test execution time. | testFeeTakingTransferFromPresent
 - ercx | The `transfer` function HAS the potential to take fees. | testFeeTakingTransferPotential